-SMC Supplier Code of Conduct (Code) underpins all the key sustainability principles and summarises the key requirements suppliers must meet in order to work with our brand.
+The SMC Supplier Code of Conduct (Code) underpins all the key sustainability principles and summarises the key requirements suppliers must meet in order to work with our brand.
 The Code is based on the fundamental conventions of the International Labour Organisation (ILO) and specifically prohibits use of forced labour and modern slavery.

-In addition to the Code, the SMC Responsible Sourcing Guide (RSG) provides detailed information about specific policies and guidance for suppliers to support them with complying with the SMC Code of Conduct.
+In addition to the Code, the SMC Responsible Sourcing Guide provides detailed information about specific policies and guidance for suppliers to support them with complying with the SMC Code of Conduct.
 Apart from the Code and Responsible Sourcing Guide, SMC has a number of standalone policies on specific topics.
 These are periodically updated and new policies are developed in line with key risks and needs of the business.

-The Subcontracting Policy was developed and released together with the Code and RSG as a standalone policy setting our expectations for Suppliers in regards to responsible subcontracting practices.
-We know that human rights risks, including the risk of forced labour and modern slavery, increase further down the supply chain and the Subcontracting Policy helps suppliers to communicate, monitor and ensure our Standards where Subcontractors are involved in production of SMC goods.
+The Subcontracting Policy sets expectations for suppliers in regards to responsible subcontracting practices.
+We know that human rights risks, including the risk of forced labour and modern slavery, increase further down the supply chain and the Subcontracting Policy helps suppliers to communicate, monitor and maintain our standards where subcontractors are involved in production of SMC goods.